 That’s exactly what this listing has done.

-The listing has used 177 characters with all the potential keywords or search terms shoppers search for.
+The listing has all the potential keywords or search terms shoppers search for.

 3. Product Description

-Undeniably, a good description reveals about a product better.
-It is more like a short story through which you pull customers.
-If a buyer gets to your product description, he/she is more likely to purchase your product, however are are still not sure yet.
+If a buyer gets to your product description, he/she is more likely to purchase your product, however are still not sure yet.

 Different experts have different opinions in making a great description.
 But what it actually takes to create one?
 Well, it all comes down to creativity and optimization.
 A blend of both can improve rankings and convert better.